Estonian beliefs and rituals continued by jaanipäev

 Lennart Meri, a legendary writer and film director, and the Estonian president from 1992-2001, provided another perspective on jaanipäev in his book, Hõbevalge (Silverwhite, 1976).

-Meri suggests the jaanipäev traditions re-enact the fall of the Kaali meteorite in Saaremaa.
-The meteorite’s fall is also said to be the inspiration for Nordic and Baltic mythological stories about the sun falling onto the earth.
-This idea suggests that the present day bonfires and celebrations actually symbolise Estonia’s connection with its ancient past.
+Meri suggests that jaanipäev traditions re-enact the fall of the Kaali meteorite in Saaremaa.
+The fall of the meteorite is also said to be the inspiration for Nordic and Baltic mythological stories about the sun falling to earth.
+This idea suggests that today’s bonfires and celebrations actually symbolise Estonia’s connection with its ancient past.

 Read also: Why do Estonians celebrate midsummer on 23 June? and Fire, flower crowns and fern blossoms: Midsummer night in Estonia explained

-4 thoughts on “Estonian beliefs and rituals carried on by jaanipäev”
+4 thoughts on “Estonian beliefs and rituals continued by jaanipäev”

 1. henrikpryserlibell